-The Ribble Valley MP continued that if someone is putting themselves forward as leader of the party - and ultimately prime minister - then they should be able to display a degree of public support before entering the ballot.
+The Ribble Valley MP continued that if someone is putting themselves forward - and ultimately prime minister - then they should be able to display a degree of public support before entering the ballot.

 "I think it is important that we have only credible people going forward, otherwise we will end up with 20-odd people, some of whom have absolutely no chance at all but what they do really want is a Cabinet job...

 "Well, I've got a good idea, just support the person who you think is going to give you that and ideally support somebody who you believe in their principles," he said.

 At the moment, candidates need only a proposer and seconder to stand.

 He said there should not be a repeat of the 2016 leadership race where Andrea Leadsom pulled out at the last minute, leaving Theresa May to sweep to victory.